yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The SQL Server Connect to Search dialog is displayed, with SQLSERVER2008 entered into the Server name and Windows Authentication selected.](media/sql-server-connect-to-server.png "Connect to Server")

-11. Once connected, verify you see the `TailspinToys` database listed under databases.
-If you don't see it, the configuration script may have failed during the VM setup.
-You can manually add restore the database by following the step under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md).
+11. Once connected, verify you see the `WideWorldImporters` database listed under databases.
+If you do not see it, the configuration script may have failed during the VM setup.
+You can manually restore the database by following the step under Task 12 of the [Manual-resource-setup guide](./Manual-resource-setup.md).

 12. Select **New Query** from the SSMS toolbar.